RackunSec/dps/README.md

 * CTRL+C - exit the shell gracefully
 * CTRL+R - search history
 * Up and Down arrows - flip through command history
+### Built-In Commands
+The following are built-in commands,
+* dps_uid_gen - generate a list of UIDs from a CSV file
+* dps_wifi_mon - set a Wi-Fi device into monitor mode
+* dps_stats - show log stats
+* dps_config - set configuration options, such as prompt style
 ## Installation
 To install DPS, simply install the requirements using pip3 and copy the ```dps.py``` into your ```$PATH``` like ```/usr/local/bin```, etc:
 ```